What is frictionless service?

 - How long do your guests typically have to wait for a response from your business?
 Whether it be on the phone, via your website, or on Social Media, a hefty waiting period is a guaranteed way to spark customer frustration.

-- How many steps are there when booking a room/site online?
+- Are there too many steps when booking a room/site online?
 How many are there when checking in or out?

 - Is your branding consistent across all your channels?
 Will your guests easily be able to identify your aesthetic, tone, and brand values?
 Can they always expect the same level of service, no matter the touchpoint?